sm-m-1/my_website/README.md

 # my_website

-I will be creating separate repositories for my personal projects.
+This is the Django code for my website.